merely-useful/py-rse/index.md

 ## Exploring Files and Directories {#bash-basics-explore}

+Our first shell commands will let us explore our folders and files, and will also introduce us to several conventions that most Unix tools follow.
+To start,
-When Bash runs it presents us with a \gref{prompt}{prompt}\index{prompt (in Unix shell)} to indicate that it is waiting for input.
+when Bash runs it presents us with a \gref{prompt}{prompt}\index{prompt (in Unix shell)}
-By default,
+to indicate that it is waiting for us to type something.
-this prompt is a simple dollar sign:
+This prompt is a simple dollar sign by default:

 ```bash
 $